-Many times the application of a regulation involves methods, processes, or measurement instruments which only Conmetro and/ or Inmetro are competent to regulate, according to the legislation.
+Many times the application of a regulation involves methods, processes, or measurement instruments which only Conmetro and/or Inmetro are competent to regulate, according to the legislation.
 In such cases, the regulatory authority must use these entities to adopt prescriptions, when none exist yet, or the appropriate process or measurement instrument to achieve your regulation's prescriptions.

-7.4 Basic project for a technical regulation elaboration
+7.4.
+Basic project of regulation elaboration